Top 10 Best

 The following are the 10 best 4K TVs that 4K.com has reviewed or thoroughly covered to-date.
-The following models are a mix of 2017 4K HDR TVs that we have reviewed so far or are certain of their rankings and some 2016 models which still deliver a superb level of performance relative to their price or in absolute terms.
+The following models are mostly 2017 4K HDR TVs that we have reviewed so far or are certain of their rankings and a very few 2016 models which we still think are stunning enough to compete with newer editions and deliver a superb level of performance relative to their price or in absolute terms.
 In other words, this list will be updated as regularly as new television models get reviewed or thoroughly vetted by us.
 In other words you should check back regularly to see how we’ve updated our rankings of models based on new releases and reviews.
 Also, bear in mind that we’ve selected the following models based on how much value each offers when both pricing and overall display performance specs are balanced against each other.

-The following are far from budget 4K TVs for the most part (that listing can be found further down this page) but their rankings definitely take quality per dollar spent into consideration.
+The following are more premium 4K TVs for the most part (the budget listings can be found further down this page) but their rankings definitely take quality per dollar spent into consideration.
 For this reason, a few notably superb and famous flagship models from major brands like LG, Sony and Samsung are excluded below because we believe that much more affordable “lower-ranking” models offer performance that’s almost as good as that of the flagships but for much better prices.
 All of the following 4K TVs deliver a native refresh rate of 120Hz and they all offer full support for judder-free playback of 24p movie content from all sources unless otherwise stated in their specific descriptions.

 Of all the 4K HDR TV ratings we’ve so far done for the 2017 lineup of 4K TVs, the C7 offers the single best combination of superb performance and excellent value in terms of price of all the new models and when compared to older 2016 4K HDR TVs.
 As you’ll note, the 2016 E6 OLED from the same brand is right below this model but costs more than the newer C7 and this is only part of the reason why we’ve ranked the 2017 OLED in our top spot.
 It’s peak brightness is at a level that has never before been seen in OLED 4K TVs and its color space coverage is second to none among all the OLED TV models.
 Additionally, LG has given the C7 a superior new smart TV platform and better than ever connectivity for gaming and other uses.
 In addition to this, you get all the best features of previous OLED TVs such as virtually perfect motion handling, literally perfect local dimming and black levels and the perceived improvement of all of these due to this model’s excellent levels of peak brightness.
 Best of all, the C7 performs as well as even the priciest of LG’s 2017 4K HDR OLED TVs while costing only about $400 more than its 2016 counterpart the C6.
 This means that you’ll get the best visual specs that LG’s groundbreaking OLED TVs for 2017 have to offer without needing to pay the 8,000+ price tags of the company’s amazingly designed but practically equal-performing W7, G7 and E7 OLED 4K HDR models.
 We almost can’t recommend the C7 enough.
 Check out our review of it below: